 Here’s our full guide on hurricane preparedness for the 2020 season.

 Before securing your boat in advance of a hurricane, make sure your home and family are safe.
 We have rounded up some basic, but vital steps to prepare yourself, your family, and your home for a hurricane.
 Please find them below:

 - Register for your community’s alert system.
 This is a simple and effective way to ensure quick notice of a hurricane watch or warning via text or email.

-- Prepare a disaster supply kit with the supplies you’ll need if you lose power and did not need to evacuate.
+- Prepare a disaster supply kit with the supplies you’ll need if you lose power and did not to evacuate.